polyfy/polylith/readme.md

 Projects (development excluded) represent the deployable artifacts, like services.
 Those artifacts should, if possible, be named after what they are, like `invoicer` or `report-generator`.

-## Mix languages

-Polylith allows us to run multiple languages side by side where each language lives in its own workspace.
-This will work especially well if we run different languages on top of the same platform, e.g. the JVM as for this tool (see list of [JVM languages](https://en.wikipedia.org/wiki/List_of_JVM_languages)).

-Let's say we have the languages A, B and C. The first thing to remember is to have different names of the top namespace for each language, so that we don't run into name conflicts.
-We would end up with top namespaces like: `com.mycompany.a`, `com.mycompany.b` and `com.mycompany.c`.
-Each language will have its own workspace and will compile each component to its own library, or alternatively compile all components into one big jar like `a.jar`, `b.jar` or `c.jar`.

-So if component `com.mycompany.a.authentication` is used by `com.mycompany.b.user`, then `com.mycompany.b.user` will include either `a-authentication.jar` or `a.jar`
-in its library list, to be able to access `authentication`.

-This setup allows us to share components between languages by first compiling them into libraries.
-We could also use the [Java Native Interface](https://en.wikipedia.org/wiki/Java_Native_Interface) to share code between languages that don't run on top of the JVM, or use something like [Neanderthal](https://neanderthal.uncomplicate.org) if we want to integrate with the [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit).

-An alternative approach could be to use the [GraalVM](https://www.graalvm.org) or similar.

 ## Configuration